openeew/openeew.com/docs/contributing.md

 - Describe your test plan in your pull request description.
 Make sure to test your changes!
 - Make sure your code lints (yarn prettier && yarn lint).
 - Make sure your Jest tests pass (yarn test).
-- If you haven't already, sign the CLA.

 All pull requests should be opened against the master branch.